 - The Offspring was Dexter Holland, Noodles, Greg K and Ron Welty from 1987 to 2003—which was the duration of the last one's time in the band.

 - AC/DC has changed a few members (Bon Scott most famously because of Author Existence Failure), but since original drummer Phil Rudd returned in the early 90's, it has remained the same (bassist Cliff Williams joined in 1977 and Brian Johnson in 1980).
+Even once Malcolm Young had opted to take a break due to health issues than to record an album in 2014, that made 23 years together - 1980-1983 and 1994-2014.

 - Jethro Tull, infamous for having a Revolving Door Band lineup, has had two consistent lineups in 43 years—the lineup of vocalist/flautist Ian Anderson, guitarist Martin Barre, bassist Jeffrey Hammond-Hammond, keyboardist John Evan and drummer Barriemore Barlow, from 1972 to 1975.
 A better qualifier would be Anderson, Barre, bassist Jonathan Noyce, keyboardist Andrew Giddings and drummer Doane Perry, who lasted from 1995 to 2007.
 (Anderson, Barre, and Evan were the nucleus of the band from 1970 to 1980.)